Tamarack Marketplace

-Tamarack Marketplace is a marketplace in Beckley, West Virginia ran by the West Virginia Parkways, Economic Development and Tourism Authority.
-It sells products, such as wood, glass, textiles, pottery, metal, jewelry, as well as food, art, books and recordings.
+Tamarack Marketplace is a marketplace in Beckley, West Virginia run by the West Virginia Parkways, Economic Development and Tourism Authority.
+Tamarack sells local artisan goods made from materials such as wood, glass, textiles, pottery, metal, jewelry, as well as food, art, books and recordings.
 There are five resident artisan studios, as well as craft demonstrations which take place most weekends from spring through fall.